 Explanation of Topics: Federal Health Reform: State Legislative Tracking Database

-The Health Reform Legislative Tracking Database is intended to capture introduced state legislation for the 2011, 2012 and 2013
+The Health Reform Legislative Tracking Database for 2011-2013 is intended to capture introduced state legislation for the 2011, 2012 and 2013 Legislative Sessions related to the Patient Protection and Affordable Care Act and the Health Care Education and Reconciliation Act, together referred to as the Affordable Care Act (ACA) of 2010.

 The explanations of topics provided below are brief highlights of filed legislation contained in the database and are not intended to include all features or provisions.
 Users can search text for examples and specific key words.
 For information on legislative organization and procedures, click here.